opalmedapps/.github/profile/README.md

 > [!NOTE]
 > Repositories that begin with "opal" are components of the Opal platform.

-- **opal-app:** The patient-facing web and mobile application (referred to as the _Opal Patient Portal_) used by patients to access their data.
-[Javascript, AngularJS, Cordova, Onsen].
+- **opal-app:** The patient-facing web and mobile application (referred to as the _Opal Patient Portal_) used by users to access their patient data.
+[JavaScript, AngularJS, Cordova, Onsen UI].

 - **opal-admin:** The staff-facing web application (referred to as _OpalADMIN_) used to create and manage the publishing of data and education materials to patients as well as access management for patients and staff (clinicians and administrative personnel).
-  Note: this repository is Python/Django-based and contains the code base for all new features and functionality to Opal ADMIN.
+  Note: This repository is Python/Django-based and contains the code base for all new features and functionality to OpalADMIN.
 [Python, Django]

 - **opal-admin-legacy:** The staff-facing web application (referred to as _OpalADMIN Legacy_) used to create and manage the publishing of data and education materials to patients as well as access management for patients and staff (clinicians and administrative personnel).
-  Note: this repository is PHP and PERL-based and contains the legacy version of Opal ADMIN.
+  Note: this repository is PHP and Perl-based and contains the legacy version of OpalADMIN.
   It is used for maintenance-only development and should not be used to develop any new features or functionality.
-[PHP and PERL]
+[PHP, Perl, JavaScript, AngularJS]

-- **opal-listener:** The Opal listener software (referred to as the _Opal Listener_) that runs in the background and manages connections between Firebase and the Opal databases.
+- **opal-listener:** The Opal listener application (referred to as the _Opal Listener_) that runs in the background and handles requests from the Opal Patient Portal and the Opal Registration site via Firebase.
 [Node.js]

-- **opal-registration:** The public-facing webpage (referred to as the _Opal Registration site_) where Opal users can register and create their Opal accounts.
-[Javascript, AngularJS]
+- **opal-registration:** The public-facing webpage (referred to as the _Opal Registration site_) where Opal users can create their Opal accounts.
+[JavaScript, AngularJS]

-- **opal-db-management:** Opal’s database utility used to manage revisions and data for the Opal legacy database.
+- **opal-db-management:** Opal's database utility used to manage revisions and data for the Opal legacy databases.
-  Note: the current Opal database is managed using the Django framework in.
-[MySQL]
+  Note: The current Opal database is managed using the Django framework in `opal-admin`.
+[Alembic, Python, MySQL]

 - **deploy-pie:** Copier template to deploy the Opal PIE.
-The Opal PIE is the Opal Patient Information Exchange, consisting of the Opal Listener, Opal ADMIN, Opal ADMIN Legacy, and all associated databases and scripts.
+  The Opal PIE is the Opal Patient Information Exchange, consisting of the Opal Listener, OpalADMIN, OpalADMIN Legacy, and all associated databases and scripts.

-- **docs:** Opal's documentation site in Markdown.
-[MkDocs]
+- **docs:** Opal's documentation site written in Markdown.
+[MkDocs, mkdocs-material]

 ## Resources